ICanBoogie/HTTP/README.md

-### Dispatching requests
+### Obtaining a response

-Requests are handled by a dispatcher, which returns a [Response][] instance, or throws a `NotFound` exception if the request cannot be satisfied.
-Requests are usually dispatched simply by invoking them, or by using one of the HTTP methods available:
+A response is obtained from a request simply by invoking the request, or by invoking one of the available HTTP methods.
+The `dispatch()` helper is used to dispatch the request.
+A [Response][] instance is returned if the dispatching is successful, a [NotFound][] exception is  thrown otherwise.

 ```php
 <?php